The simple truth in the Bronx: It was time for Joe to go

 The possibilities?
 Rob Thomson, the team’s bench coach, is well-respected inside and outside the organization.
 He would be the most likely internal candidate, though third-base coach Joe Espada has been impressive as well.

-Externally, the candidates are not as obvious, but GM Brian Cashman values someone who will use advanced metrics, has good rapport in the clubhouse and can handle the New York media.
+Externally, the candidates are not as obvious, but GM Brian Cashman values someone who will use advanced metrics, has a good rapport in the clubhouse and can handle the New York media.

-For Girardi, it is probably good to go because a man who always stresses family first leaves a job that has ground him down and kept him away from his loved ones for most of the year.
+This is probably a good move for Girardi; he's a man who always stresses family first, and he's leaving a job that has ground him down and kept him away from his loved ones for most of the year.

-If he had he stayed, with one title in his back pocket and more possible, he might have had a chance to be a Hall of Fame manager, like the man he replaced.
-Instead, Girardi's decade at the helm will be looked upon as solid but not spectacular.
+If he had stayed, with one title in his back pocket and more possible, he might have had a chance to be a Hall of Fame manager, like the man he replaced.
+Instead, Girardi's time at the helm will be looked upon as solid but not spectacular.

 Girardi was never beloved like Torre was.
-Girardi might have had an all-time mess-up with his terrible ALDS Game 2 this year -- easily the lowest point of his managerial career -- but more often than not, he made the right decisions (sorry, Twitter).
+Girardi might have had an all-time mess-up with his terrible decision not to ask for a replay review on a strikeout that was incorrectly called a hit batsman in Game 2 of the ALDS -- easily the lowest point of his managerial career.
+But more often than not, he made the right decisions (sorry, Twitter).

 As for Girardi’s players, they seemed rather indifferent about him, despite the “win one for the skipper” narrative trumpeted by some after Girardi’s division series failure.